MeriBlu01/Python-Exercises/README.md

 # Python-Exercises
-Compendium of files in Python language of the exercises performed.
+Set of files in Python language of the exercises performed.